 Tastes change from day to day.
 Things were too cold.
 They were too hot.
 I didn’t pack what they wanted to eat.
 They love it for dinner – but it’s yucky when they see it again the next day for lunch.
 I’d love for you to comment below and tell me your child’s latest reasoning (and I use that word loosely) for not eating their lunch.

 Trust me, I can “mess up” a school lunch ten ways from Sunday.
-But I’m sharing a few of my tips, tricks, and hacks and I called in some reinforcements from around the web to share their most favorite kid friendly, simple, healthy, lunch box ideas.
+But I’m sharing a few of my tips, tricks, and hacks and I called in some reinforcements from around the web to share their most favorite healthy lunch ideas for kids that are also simple for mom.

 Healthy Lunch Ideas That I Don’t Do